ritesh-belgudri/project_deccan/README.md

 [2] https://yosyshq.readthedocs.io/projects/yosys/en/latest/
 [3] https://github.com/YosysHQ/nextpnr

+About Project Deccan: This project is collection of open source tools and designs for various FPGAs devices and boards.
+This project aims to document the design flows for easily to use and learn fundamental of FPGA designs.

-About Raigad Fort:  The project name is inspired by famous fort in India, refer to https://en.wikipedia.org/wiki/Raigad_Fort
+About Deccan Plateau: The project name is inspired by largest plateau in Indian peninsula, refer to https://en.wikipedia.org/wiki/Deccan_Plateau